-During 2018/19, the Council has recognised impairment losses of £0.294m in relation to its land and buildings.
+During 2019/20, the Council has recognised impairment losses of £0.519m (£0.294m in 2018/19) in relation to its land and buildings.

 Where impairment losses are identified, they are initially set against any accumulated gains for each asset held in the Revaluation Reserve.
 Losses arising from impairments that cannot be absorbed by accumulated revaluation gains are charged to service lines in the Comprehensive Income and Expenditure Statement.